leanswift/leanswift.github.io/supplierportal/src/pages/20.2.0/usermanual-supplierportal-user.md

 By clicking on the side arrow in a Purchase Order, it expands to display the purchase order lines and related information corresponding to the particular purchase order.
 The purchase order lines have *Line Number*, *Sub Line Number*, *Item*, *Description*, *Quantity*, *Confirmed Quantity*, *Received Quantity*, *Price*, *U/M*, *Confirmed Price*, *Requested Date*, *Confirmed Date* and *Status*.
 Single select, Multi select or select all of the purchase order lines can be done.

+On succesfull buyer approval, all the purchase order information of the supplier from m3 are synced to the portal via Sync.PurchaseOrder BOD.

 <kbd><img alt="Purchase Orders Lines" src="../../images/usermanual/purchase-orderlines.png"></kbd>